 Offered autumn and spring.
+Prereq., WRIT 101 (or higher) or equivalent.
 Students will develop critical thinking and problem solving by applying computational problem solving across a broad range of interdisciplinary fields.
 This course is not a programming course.
 Instead, students will focus on problem specification, meta-analysis, formal description, generalizing solutions, enumerating decision possibilities and outcomes, process analysis, problem partitioning, and digital representation using the English language.